When we think of artificial intelligence (AI), it’s a very cool concept.

 But if AI is removing the human element from life, won’t it eventually replace me and my sales job?

-The business world is looking for outlets to leverage AI in order to add a new element of “intelligence” to their arsenal to make more effective business decisions.
+The business world is looking for outlets to leverage AI for sales in order to add a new element of “intelligence” to their arsenal to make more effective business decisions.

 Gong.io uses AI to deliver data to sales professionals that helps them have more effective sales conversations.